In collaboration with:

 - loss of consciousness

-When an individual suffers from a food allergy, constant vigilance is important because the allergen can be found almost anywhere.
+When living with a food allergy, constant vigilance is important because the allergen can be found almost anywhere.
 At school, it may be more difficult to control the environment to keep the allergen out.
 So, if an allergic reaction occurs and the people who are there are unprepared, this can be very dangerous.
-Therefore, it's important to establish a structured and rigorous action plan and to inform both the child and the people in his/her environment about it.
+Therefore, it's important to establish a structured and rigorous action plan and to inform the child, the people in his/her environment and the school personel about it.

 Your child's doctor is undoubtedly the best person to help you develop an action plan.
 You must give this plan to everyone who is likely to help your child in the event of a serious allergic reaction—teachers, child care service or cafeteria workers, school principal and secretary, and so on.